-21. This table indicates that the organization has remained highly focused on emergencies.
-Although tonnage is one indicator of the focus of WFP's work, the Strategic Plan emphasized how WFP can sustainably meet food security and nutrition needs using a broad set of tools and modalities.
-The Annual Performance Report project indicators reported under Strategic Objective 1 show WFP's strength in responding rapidly to crises and protecting lives and livelihoods in the immediate aftermath of emergencies.
-The Annual Performance Reports show that between 2009 and 2010, progress was made in reducing the number of food-insecure people in WFP-assisted communities, and also in reducing acute malnutrition rates (Figure 3).
+21. Although tonnage is one indicator of the focus of WFP's work, the Strategic Plan emphasized how WFP can sustainably meet food security and nutrition needs using a broad set of tools and modalities.
+The APR project indicators show that WFP has made "strong progress" in reducing the number of food-insecure people in WFP-assisted communities, and also in reducing acute malnutrition rates (Figure 3).

 22. The tools and approaches outlined in the Strategic Plan have been deployed largely to support emergency responses.
-For example the Strategic Plan stated that "the nutritional quality of the food provided is instrumental in tackling high acute malnutrition rates in emergency situations and in reducing mortality rates linked to hunger".
-Since the plan was approved, interventions targeting mothers and young children have risen 12-fold, reaching 500,000 people in 2007 and 6 million in 2010 (Figure 4).
+The Strategic Plan stated that "the nutritional quality of the food provided is instrumental in tackling high acute malnutrition rates in emergency situations and in reducing mortality rates linked to hunger".
+Since the plan was approved, interventions targeting mothers and young children have risen 15-fold, reaching 500,000 people in 2007 and 7.5 million in 2011 (Figure 4).

-Figure 4: Number of Mothers and Children Assisted through EMOPs supplementary food for moderately acutely malnourished children under 5 and pregnant and lactating women; and blanket feeding for children under 2 along with a protection ration for their households to reduce the risk that rations might be shared.
-This intervention resulted in a fall in the number of cases of moderate acute malnutrition and significantly reduced the number of moderately acutely malnourished children arriving at health centres; the sharing of rations intended for children fell by 41 percent after the protection ration was included.
+Figure 4: Number of Mothers and Children Assisted through EMOPs

+23. WFP's response in Niger during the 2010 drought in the Sahel demonstrates the impact of nutrition interventions targeting the most vulnerable in an emergency.
+As global acute malnutrition rates rose to 16 percent and admissions of malnourished children to feeding centres doubled, WFP re-focused its interventions on young children, providing nutritious supplementary food for moderately acutely malnourished children under 5 and pregnant and lactating women.
+Blanket feeding was provided for children under 2 along with a protection ration for their households to reduce the risk that rations might be shared.
+This intervention resulted in a fall in the number of cases of moderate acute malnutrition and significantly reduced the number of moderately acutely malnourished children arriving at health centres.
+The sharing of rations intended for children fell by 41 percent after the protection ration was included.